The Startup Ladies

 The Startup Ladies is an Indiana-based membership organization focused on supporting women entrepreneurs and investors.
-The Startup Ladies publish cohort programs, investor education, and mentoring for women entrepreneurs and investors, with current offerings on the official site.
 Founded in 2014 by Kristen Cooper, the organization works to increase the number of women starting scalable businesses and to address investment disparities faced by women entrepreneurs.

 Overview

 The Startup Ladies is a for-profit organization that provides resources, educational programs, and networking opportunities for women entrepreneurs, investors, and corporate executives.
 It provides mentorship and hosts networking events designed to address the funding and support gaps between women founders and their male counterparts.

 The mission of The Startup Ladies is "to identify, educate, connect, and increase investment in women starting up scalable businesses."
 The organization emphasizes fostering an inclusive startup community and works to address gender and racial disparities within the startup ecosystem.
 This includes engaging with state policies that impact the startup ecosystem, particularly those affecting women and the LGBTQ+ community.

 In outlining the work of The Startup Ladies, Julie Warnecke, founder of Found Search Marketing, has highlighted the challenges faced by women entrepreneurs as follows: “Women-owned businesses represent 42% of all U.S. businesses, but they only receive 2.3% of venture capital.
 Women of color and LGBTQ+ women founders secure even less.
 The Startup Ladies are leading the charge in the Midwest to help more women launch scalable businesses and secure funding to grow.”

 The Startup Ladies provides memberships for three primary user categories: entrepreneurs, investors, and corporations.
 Each level provides tailored in-person and virtual training sessions and resources to meet specific member needs.
 It also offers membership options for students and remote participants.